Wood-burning stove: Justa stoves, rocket stoves and haybox stoves

 In some places, such as the Caribbean, Central America and South America, many houses have wood-burning stoves that are used indoors without any means of proper ventilation.
 Smoke stays in the house, where it is breathed in by the residents, harming their health.
 Nearly two million people are killed each year by indoor air pollution caused by open-fire cooking, mostly women and children, according to the World Health Organization (WHO).
 The cutting of large amounts of firewood also endangers local forests and ecosystems.

 Non-governmental organizations (NGOs) such as Rotary International are actively assisting homeowners in constructing more fuel-efficient and safe wood-burning stoves.
 One design is called the Justa stove, Just stove, Ecostove, or La Estufa Justa.
 Justa stoves are made out of such materials as adobe, cement, and pumice, with chimneys.
 Other wood-burning stoves types are also being introduced to these communities, such as rocket stoves and haybox stoves.
 A rocket stove is up to 30% more fuel efficient than a Justa stove, but a small portable rocket stove (for cooking) does not have a chimney and is suitable for outdoor use only.
 Bigger rocket stoves are connected to chimney or flue-exhaust pipe.
 The haybox stove is another outdoor wood-burning stove.
 Haybox stoves use straw, wool, or foam as an insulator, reducing fuel use by up to 70%.

 Use in Europe

 Italy is one of the biggest markets for pellet-burning stoves in Europe, having around 30% of all homes using wood for some heat.
 This means about 5 million homes have a wood fueled stove or cooker.

-In the UK, domestic wood burning has become the single biggest source of small particle air pollution.
+It has been claimed that, in the UK, domestic wood burning has become the single biggest source of small particle air pollution.
+However, UK Gov. (DEFRA) statistics do not support this claim with road transport and industrial processes both being larger polluters.